ThinleyYC/ARC-AGI/README.md

 Code editor used: Trae (unlimited access to the Claude 3.7 Sonnet large language model)

-After going through the project, my goal was to solve atleast 4 out of 16 problems given in the test case as part of Milestone D.
+After going through the project overview, my goal was to solve atleast 4 out of 16 problems given in the test case as part of Milestone D, which is refelcted in the Milestone_Results. exe file.

 This was a new domain for Computer reasoning I was not familiar with.
 I was introduced to using new code editors and platforms and it was quite a fun challenge.